“Move it, mincemeat.” The butt of a spear poked Ethan in the back.

 [Commander] Talius be damned!
 Knowledge – her knowledge – was more important!

 And finally, after a long wait, the Vice Magister sent for her.
-She got up hastily, produced a hand mirror, and redid her makeup.
-She donned her ornaments and jewellery in the right arrangements – a seductive symbol of the power of her noble heritage – from her delicate horns, and made sure she was stunning as always.
+She got up hastily, produced a hand mirror, and retouched her makeup.
+She donned her ornaments and jewellery in the right arrangements – a seductive symbol of the power of her noble heritage – from her delicate horns and made sure she was stunning as always.
 She would get what she wanted, no matter what the price.

 Ethan’s group had journeyed up the slopes of the mountain for two more days without stopping for anything, other than food, sleep, and calls of nature.
 They fed him dried stringy meat that he dared not imagine from whence it came.
 The taste was strange to his palate, but not entirely unpleasant after a few bites.
 As they climbed higher, it got much, much colder, and when their waterskins dried up, they filled them with snow to melt using their body heat.